EdJoPaTo/website-stalker/README.md

 Only show warning when the site errors.

 This is useful for buggy services which are sometimes just gone or for pages which will exist in the future but are not there yet.
-Personal example: A bad DNS configuration which lets the website appear non existent for some time.
+Personal example: A bad DNS configuration which lets the website appear nonexistent for some time.

 This setting also skips errors from editors.